nodejs/node-chakracore/README.md

 1. To diverge as little as possible from nodejs/node and nodejs/node-chakracore, while fulfilling goals (1) and (2).

 ## Download
-Binaries are available at https://github.com/janeasystems/nodejs-mobile/releases.
+Binaries for Android and iOS are available at https://github.com/janeasystems/nodejs-mobile/releases.

 ## Documentation